-- Storage: It is imperative to properly store your jewels.
+3. STORAGE: It is imperative to properly store your jewels.
 Again, this goes for all types of metal!
-While it is appealing to display your shiny pieces in plain view, oxygen in the air may cause oxidation and tarnishing of the gold.
-It is best to store your pieces in a jewelry box or in the sustainable jewelry pouch that comes with your order.
-Please keep out of areas of prolonged moisture such as bathrooms.
+While it is appealing to display your shiny pieces in plain view, oxygen in the air may promote premature oxidation and tarnishing of the metals.
+It is recommended to store your pieces in a jewelry box, or in our vegan suede jewelry pouch that comes with your order.
+Please keep out of areas of prolonged moisture, such as in bathrooms.

-A key characteristic of gold vermeil jewelry, compared to gold plated jewelry, is that it is hypoallergenic & tarnish resistant due to the sterling silver base metal.
-However, gold vermeil pieces are NOT water resistant and the gold plating may wear away over time.
+A key characteristic of gold vermeil jewelry, compared to gold plated jewelry, is that it is hypoallergenic to the sterling silver base metal.
+However, gold vermeil pieces are not 100% water resistant- the gold plating may wear away over time, but if properly cared for, may last several years.
 It is therefore key to remove these pieces prior to exposure to water or any chemicals from above.
 Please follow the same chemical contact, residue, and storage guidelines listed above.

-Gold plated jewelry consists of a thick layer of gold bonded to a base metal such as brass or nickel.
+Gold plated jewelry consists of a thin layer of solid gold plated over a base metal such as brass or nickel.
 Our gold plated jewelry is coated in a thick poly coat to ensure shine and extra protection that typical gold plated jewelry does not possess.
 Nevertheless, it is recommended to remove all plated jewelry prior to exposure to water or chemicals, as your jewels may tarnish or oxidize.
 Please follow the same chemical contact, residue, and storage guidelines listed above.